surifirstpin/biplus_documentation/docs/Visualization.md

 ## Visualization

-Dwepending on query build it e
+Dwepending on query build it enables
 Bi+ enables you to visualize the data in 9 different chart types.
 **1.** Under visualization section Click on **charts** tab and click on ** general** section to view all the available charts option in Bi+ .